mtaziz/ada/project/README.md

 ## 1. Handle the raw data & general data analysis (to be done before nov.
 12th)
 0. Check how we get data on our computer and how we can handle the large volume of data.
-1. Learn how dataset is encoded, how specific the geomarkers are, and if sentiment stamps are useful to our question.
+1. Learn how the dataset is encoded, how specific the geomarkers are, and if sentiment stamps are useful to our question.
 2. Look at the overall distribution of the tweets' languages, and check for issues with non-standardization of Swiss German.
     -> also look at regional distribution.
 3. Look at how frequent the use of emojis is, what methods to use to handle them.
 4. Look into handling time dimension of data, look at distribution of tweets over time.
 5. See to what extent Swiss News outlets talk about mental health.
 6. Find potential issues with data, are there any NaN values, how can we deal with bots and spam etc.
-( *Read papers that might give us interesting insights)
+(*Read papers that might give us interesting insights)

 ## 2. See how we can transform the data (to be done before nov.
 18th)
 1. Look more closely into what NLP techniques work best on our data and begin to form our dictionary.